MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/snapshot-debugger-troubleshoot.md

 > Modifying the `httpRuntime targetFramework` value changes the runtime quirks applied to your application and can cause other, subtle behavior changes.
 Be sure to test your application thoroughly after making this change.
 For a full list of compatibility changes, see [Re-targeting changes](/dotnet/framework/migration-guide/application-compatibility#retargeting-changes).

 > [!NOTE]
-> If the `targetFramework` is 4.7 or above then Windows determines the available protocols.
+> If the `targetFramework` is 4.7 or a later version, Windows determines the available protocols.
 In Azure App Service, TLS 1.2 is available.
 However, if you're using your own virtual machine, you may need to enable TLS 1.2 in the OS.

-## Preview Versions of .NET Core
+## Preview versions of .NET Core

 If you're using a preview version of .NET Core or your application references Application Insights SDK, directly or indirectly via a dependent assembly, follow the instructions for [Enable Snapshot Debugger for other environments](/azure/azure-monitor/snapshot-debugger/snapshot-debugger-vm?toc=%2Fazure%2Fazure-monitor%2Ftoc.json).

-## Check the Diagnostic Services site extension' Status Page
+## Check the Diagnostic Services site extension's Status Page

 If Snapshot Debugger was enabled through the [Application Insights pane](/azure/azure-monitor/snapshot-debugger/snapshot-debugger-app-service?toc=%2Fazure%2Fazure-monitor%2Ftoc.json) in the portal, it was enabled by the Diagnostic Services site extension.